How to Recover Faster: 13 Ways to Optimize Your Post-Workout Recovery

-Instead, continue focusing on an active recovery and reintroduce some low grade movement relevant to your previous workout.
+Instead, continue focusing on active recovery and reintroduce some low-grade movement relevant to your previous workout.
 This will encourage better blood flow and flush out any remaining waste and congestion.

 Prioritize Your Sleep Quality

-Good quality sleep is perhaps the most vital components of your post-workout recovery.
+Good quality sleep is perhaps the most vital component of your post-workout recovery.
 So it makes sense to optimize your sleep environment.

 If you’re heavily into technology before bed strongly consider equipping a blue-light filter.
 There’s mounting evidence to suggest blue light may be messing with your Circadian Rhythm and Melatonin production – essential components for quality sleep and recovery.